Social Theory: Understanding Everyday Life

 |June 16, 2014 - June 27, 2014||2||M-F 9A-11:50A||Open||Ricarda Hammer||10649|

-The course has no pre-requisites and is particularly well suited for students who aim to pursue a degree in the social sciences or humanities.
+The course has no pre-requisites and will be particularly beneficial for students seeking to major in the social sciences or humanities.